Unicode is the solution to work with character sets other than ASCII or, in the

 client project, once internalization is enabled in some parts of a build, it

-becomes necessary for all parts of the build to use the same -gnatW8
+becomes necessary for all parts of the build to use the same -gnatW8 setting.

 Otherwise, a file containing non-ASCII literals could be interpreted